 One writer observed: "I'm still working on settling the emotions of all I learned, felt, and began to understand about my writing and my life this past weekend.
 Thank you!"
 Another observed, "Thank you for your incredible energy, sharing of knowledge and craft, hospitality and grace.
 I felt blessed to be a part of workshop."
 Writers of all levels gain insight and tools from Elephant Rock workshops and retreats.
 Read observations from past participants here, and please don't hesitate to get in touch directly with questions about whether this workshop is right for you!
 These workshops do sell out, though.
 So don't delay.

 This sounds great but I am booked already, now what?

-  Elephant Rock is also hosting our fourth annual Mystery of Yin Retreat for Writing and Yoga at Naniboujou in November, as well as an array of remote writing workshops through the year.
+Elephant Rock is also hosting an array of remote writing workshops through the year as well as additional retreats.
 Or maybe you would like to apply for individual mentorship, an intense and highly effective way to push your writing forward.
 Or maybe this is your year for the biggest and brightest Elephant Rock Retreat of all, the Summer Solstice Retreat at Stout's Island.
 If none of these work for you, don't worry.
 Request to join the mailing list and watch for future offerings.
 Meanwhile, keep writing!